mikelove/avgtxlength/README.md

 ## RSEM output

+The RSEM `.genes.results` files contain a column `effective_length`.
+The effective length as defined by the RSEM authors as "transcript length - mean fragment length + 1", and for the gene results, the reported effective length is averaged over the transcripts, weighting by the percent of total abundance, as described above.
-The RSEM `.genes.results` files contain a column `effective_length`, so all we have to do is aggregate this over samples.
+All we have to do is collect this column over the samples.

 ```r